J0JIng/Heart-Disease-Predictive-Model/README.md

 The confusion matrix is a table that summarises the predictions made by the model, where the rows represent the actual classes, and the columns represent the predicted classes.

-The correlation report generates the following metrics: precision, recall, and F1 score.
+The classification report generates the following metrics: precision, recall, and F1 score.
 We will be using the macro average since the classes are not imbalanced as shown in the EDA.

 Performance Metrics: